Alfresco/docs-alfresco/insight-engine/latest/admin/index.md

 ---
-title: Backing up Alfresco Search and Insight Engine
+title: Backing up
 ---

-There are a number of ways to back up Alfresco Search and Insight Engine.
+There are a number of ways to back up Search and Insight Engine.
 You can set the Solr indexes backup properties either by using the Admin Console in Share, by editing the `<TOMCAT_HOME>/shared/classes/alfresco-global.properties` file, or by using a JMX client, such as JConsole.

 ## Set up Solr backup properties using Share Admin Console